charlesbthomas/rusty-todos/README.md

 # Rusty Todos 🦀

-A fun little experiment for to help me brush up on my Rust.
+A fun little experiment to help me brush up on my Rust.

 This is a simple little GraphQL ToDo Api built with: